cesarhsfranca/Exploratory-Data-Analysis/README.md

 # Exploratory-Data-Analysis
 Repository for the Coursera's course "Exploratory Data Analysis - Course Project 1".
-As part of the project eight files are provided as below indicated:
+As part of the project the below indicated files were created and generated respectivelly:

 The README.md (this one);
 plot1.R - Code to generate the plot1;